Autodesk-Forge/forge-tutorial-postman/ModelDerivative_04/instructions/task-3_option_2.md

-# Task 3 – Translate Source File
+# Task 3, Option 2 – Translate to SVF2

-To display a model in the viewer, the model must first be translated to the SVF format.
-Accordingly, preparing a model for the Viewer boils down to translating the model to the SVF format.

 To translate a model, you must kick off a translation job.
 The translation job produces a manifest, which lists all the files (derivatives) that are generated.
 It also reports how far translation has progressed as a percentage, for each derivative listed in the manifest.